 Nearby City: Lyon

-Even though most people think of Mount Blanc as being a freezing and uninhabitable place there are many animals that call this giant mountain home.
-Ibexes, marmots, chamois, and other animals live on Mount Blanc and there are more than 45 different native plant species that thrive there too.
+Even though most people think of Mont Blanc as being a freezing and uninhabitable place there are many animals that call this giant mountain home.
+Ibexes, marmots, chamois, and other animals live on Mont Blanc and there are more than 45 different native plant species that thrive there too.

-Mount Blanc is a very popular tourist destination.
+Mont Blanc is a very popular tourist destination.
 More than 30,000 people climb this mountain every year.
-If you’re not a hiker or a mountaineer but you still want to see the incredible views from Mount Blanc there is a mountain railway tram, cable cars, and other transportation that can get you at least part of the way up the mountain.
+If you’re not a hiker or a mountaineer but you still want to see the incredible views from Mont Blanc there is a mountain railway tram, cable cars, and other transportation that can get you at least part of the way up the mountain.

 Height: 13,523 feet